jakezhn/tourguide-interview-pack-en/tourguide-scripts-8-contrast.md

 # Tour Guide Scripts · 8-Minute Spoken Versions

-以下 8 篇导览词整合自原始资料，保留中文内容，并提供口语化英语版本，便于现场讲解时快速对照。每篇脚本的英语部分长度与原稿相当，可支持约 8 分钟的口述。
+以下 8 篇导览词整合自原始资料，保留中文内容，并提供更口语化的英文版本，可直接用于现场面试或口试演练。每篇英文稿长度约 6~8 分钟的语速，覆盖背景介绍、行程串讲与临场提醒。

 ## Script 0 · 杭州概况

-### English Spoken Script (~470 words)
+### English Spoken Script (~650 words)

-Good morning, everyone!
-Welcome to Hangzhou, and thanks for letting me spend the day with you.
-I hope these next few hours leave you with the happiest memories of our “paradise city.”
+Good morning, everyone.
+Welcome to Hangzhou and thanks for choosing me as your guide.
+People in China love to say, “Heaven has paradise, and on earth we have Suzhou and Hangzhou.”
+It’s a bold promise, but I’ll spend the next few minutes showing you why locals say it with a smile.

-Back home we often quote the line, “In heaven there is paradise; on earth there are Suzhou and Hangzhou.”
-It sounds poetic, but when you stroll around here you’ll see why people have been saying that for centuries.

-Hangzhou lies on China’s southeast coast in Zhejiang Province, right where the Qiantang River meets the southern end of the Grand Canal.
-With an area of roughly 16,850 square kilometres and a population of nearly 12.5 million, it’s the political, economic, cultural, and transportation centre of the province.

-Even the city’s name has a story.
-In ancient Chinese, “Hang” referred to a boat and “Zhou” meant a city, so Hangzhou literally describes a city that you can sail right into.
+Let’s start with the map.
+Hangzhou rests on China’s southeast coast at the lower reach of the Qiantang River and right at the southern end of the 2,300‑year‑old Grand Canal.
+It covers roughly 16,850 square kilometres and is home to more than 12 million residents, making it the political, economic, cultural, and transportation hub of Zhejiang Province.
+Even the name tells a story: in ancient Chinese, “hang” meant boat and “zhou” meant city, so the word literally described a city you could sail into.

-That “boat-friendly” idea is still around today.
-The city runs four major railway stations, an extensive high-speed rail network, and the busy Xiaoshan International Airport, which connects us to Bangkok, Singapore, Doha, Amsterdam, and many other destinations.

-People have lived on this soil for roughly eight thousand years, so history and culture are woven into daily life.
-In the 13th century, Marco Polo called Hangzhou the most beautiful and splendid city in the world, and the city has worked hard ever since to live up to that compliment.
+History here runs deep.
+Archaeologists have traced human activities back over 8,000 years, and in the 13th century Marco Polo called Hangzhou the most beautiful city in the world.
+Since then locals have worked hard to live up to that compliment.
+Today we still blend ancient spirit and modern drive: four high-speed rail stations and Xiaoshan International Airport link us to the world, yet you can still find tea farmers hand-picking Longjing leaves on the hillside.

-The climate is subtropical monsoon: warm, humid, and full of variety.
-Spring gives us soft rains, summer is steamy and lush, autumn is clear and crisp, and winter can be chilly and damp.
-Every season paints the city with a different palette, which means there’s never a bad time to visit.
+The weather keeps things interesting.
+Hangzhou has a subtropical monsoon climate—warm, humid, and very seasonal.
+Spring brings gentle rain that makes willow trees glow green.
+Summer is lush and lively, perfect for evening cruises.
+Autumn feels crisp and poetic; it’s my favourite time for cycling around West Lake.
+Winter is misty, sometimes snowy, and the stories of Lingering Snow on the Broken Bridge come alive.
+No matter when you visit, the atmosphere is never dull.

-We’re also famous for specialty products.
-Keep an eye out for Hangzhou silk, Longjing green tea, Zhang Xiaoquan scissors, and Wang Xing Ji fans.
-They make wonderful gifts—or souvenirs for yourself.
+We’re also famous for heritage crafts.
+Keep your eyes open for Hangzhou silk that feels like water, Longjing green tea, Zhang Xiaoquan scissors made with surgical precision, and the elegant fans from Wang Xing Ji.
+They’re light in your suitcase but full of stories to share when you go home.

-Hangzhou is known as the capital of love because so many classic romances were set here, including “The Butterfly Lovers” and “The Legend of the White Snake.”
-Beyond romance, people describe the city as smart, innovative, and full of life.
-It’s consistently ranked as one of China’s best places to live, and locals often say they lead a poetic lifestyle.
+Culturally, Hangzhou is nicknamed the “capital of love.”
+Classic romances like “The Butterfly Lovers” and “The Legend of the White Snake” were set right here.
+But beyond romance, Hangzhou projects a modern, innovative, high-quality lifestyle.
+The city hosts e-commerce giants, high-tech startups, and smart-city pilots while keeping room for slow tea and poetry.

-Landmarks are everywhere you turn: West Lake, Lingyin Temple, Xixi Wetland, Leifeng Pagoda, and countless hidden gems in the old neighbourhoods.
-Today we’ll sample a few highlights, but trust me—you’ll want to come back and explore more.

-So take a deep breath, relax into the pace of the day, and let Hangzhou charm you.
-If you need anything, just let me know.
-Enjoy the tour, my friends!
+Our highlight reel is long.
+Of course we’ll talk about West Lake—the UNESCO-listed symbol of the city—but there’s also Lingyin Temple, Xixi Wetland, the bustling Qinghefang Old Street, and the brand-new museums showcasing digital art.
+Hangzhou cuisine keeps people happy too: taste West Lake Vinegar Fish, Dragon Well Shrimp, and the famous Dongpo Pork created by the great poet-governor Su Dongpo.

+During our stay, I’ll balance storytelling with practical tips.
+We’ll float across the lake by boat, wander through hidden alleys, and sip tea while learning about local customs.
+If you need special assistance—mobility help, diet needs, extra photo stops—please tell me early so I can arrange it.
+My job is to keep schedules smooth, but also to keep the journey personal.

+I hope my introduction has given you a calm and pleasant first impression of Hangzhou.
+It is a city of soft landscapes, rich culture, and simple everyday beauty.
+Thank you for your time.

+**Prompt Words:** paradise intro · 16,850 km² city & boat-name · 8,000-year history + 13th-c Marco Polo · four monsoon seasons · silk/Longjing/scissors/fans · love legends & innovation · West Lake/Lingyin/Xixi/Qinghefang · West Lake Vinegar Fish/Dragon Well Shrimp/Dongpo Pork · service reminder · calm ending

 ### 中文原稿